xtofl/articles/monoid.md

 ## Add a Unit

-You can create a 'Sum' type:
+You can create a 'Sum' type using `std::variant` or `std::optional`:

 * N = {1, 2, 3, 4, ...}
 * M<sub>N</sub> = {None} &cup; N